vertigo-web/vertigo/docs/benchmarks.md

   convention `wasm-objdump -h` prints, so they sum to slightly less than the file - the header and each section's own id and length byte belong to no section.
 Sections under a kilobyte are summed into `other`; the full map is in the JSON.
-- **`gz`** is what actually crosses the wire, at a fixed compression level.
+- **`gz`** is the transfer size to compare against, at a fixed compression level.
 It will not match `gzip -9` to the byte - a different deflate implementation makes slightly different choices - but it is consistent from run to run, which is what a comparison needs.
+It is an indication rather than the exact number a visitor downloads: `vertigo serve` negotiates brotli first and at its own compression level, so a real transfer is usually a little smaller.
+The benchmarks themselves run with `--disable-compression`, so that what they time is vertigo rather than brotli, and so that they stay comparable with baselines recorded before compression existed.
 - `wasm_run.js` is the same file for every suite: it comes from the vertigo crate rather than from the subject app.
 Four suites reporting an identical number is a free cross-check.